andrewjradcliffe/MarsagliaDiscreteSamplers.jl/README.md

 Pkg.add("MarsagliaDiscreteSamplers")
 ```

+## Description

+An implementation of methods described in [Fast Generation of Discrete Random Variables](https://www.jstatsoft.org/article/view/v011i03).
+Performance compares favorably to extant discrete samplers and is agnostic to type of discrete distribution.

 ## Usage

 Given a discrete distribution defined by a probability table, `p ∈ ℝᴺ : ∑ᵢpᵢ = 1, 0 ≤ pᵢ ≤ 1`,